-Knowledge is expensive but not knowing is more expensive than the knowledge "
+" Knowledge is expensive but not knowing is more expensive than the knowledge "

-    Some individuals know it costs a lot more, risky and perhaps ruins everything they have build and have when they are not mindful on their decision making, choices and action.
-While many people do not care or realized that risk is co-exist with unconscious mind.
+Some individuals know it costs a lot more, risky and perhaps ruins everything they have build and have when they are not mindful of their decision making.
+While many people do not care or realized that, risk is co-exist with ignorant, not being thoughtful.

 Oxytocin or the so-called "love hormone" is being increasingly shown to trigger wide variety of physical and psychological effects in both women and men.